What type of installations does Article 590 specifically address?

 Prepare for the National Electrical Code (NEC) Articles exam.
 Utilize flashcards and multiple choice questions with explanations.
 Get ready for your exam and achieve success!

 Article 590 of the National Electrical Code (NEC) specifically addresses temporary installations.
-This article provides guidelines and requirements for electrical systems that are not intended for permanent use but are required to operate for a limited duration.
-These installations could be associated with events, construction projects, or other scenarios where electrical power is needed temporarily.
+This article provides guidelines and requirements for the safe installation and use of electrical systems that are intended to be in place for a limited time, such as during construction, special events, or other temporary activities.
+It outlines the necessary provisions to ensure that these installations are both safely executed and in compliance with electrical safety standards.

 Subscribe